yegor256/blog/_posts/2014/may/2014-05-13-why-null-is-bad.md

 of the computational platform, which is something an `Employee` object should not be aware of.

-Instead of managing a state and exposing its business-relevant behavior, an object has to take care of the caching of its own results &mdash; this is what lazy loading is about.
+Instead of managing a state and exposing its business-relevant behavior, an object has to take care of the caching of its own results&mdash;this is what lazy loading is about.

 Caching is not something an employee does in the office, does he?